Team1559/2024-Crescendo/Robot Commands.md

 ## Intake Commands
 Since the Intake operates automatically as a default command, these commands are only for abnormal situations.
 * **Run Intake & Feeder** `[CP: Left Trigger]`
+    * The Intake and Feeder will stop, when the Color Sensor detects a Note
     * (The Flywheel will be stopped, if running, so that the note is not accidentally shot)
 * **Reverse Intake & Feeder** `[CP: X]`
     * (The Flywheel will be stopped, if running)